 There are many reasons to forgive when we are hurting.
-The Mayo Clinic documents what can happen if we don’t forgive.
+The Mayo Clinic documents what can happen with the lack of forgiveness.
 It mirrors completely what I have observed.

 Unforgiveness impacts all of your other relationships.
+It creates many negative emotions.
 Bitterness, anger, and the inability to enjoy the here and now are some of the consequences.
 You can become anxious, depressed, and sometimes suspicious of others.

 “When we cling to our anger because it feels justified, we can’t heal … keep the focus on yourself.
 Focus on what you can do to make your life better.”
 (4)